 As shown in the image, there are 6 different zones that can be activated for wireless charging.
 Depending on the position of the device to be charged the combination of coils can be activated.

 After receiving the output, Peter also requested to receive a monthly update on solutions being developed to keep a track of the latest happenings.

 He shared that receiving such updates from GreyB has not only helped him to save his time but has also led him to experiment with various solutions to understand their efficacy.
 Additionally, he mentioned that he wasn’t expecting that getting a solution would become so easy and fast, contrary to the huge amount of time he and his team were spending earlier, where they used to browse through a huge pool of information, sifting the appealing content, and then reaching the final stage of experimenting.

 With GreyB’s R&D solution my effort shrunk to 1/10th and I quickly checked the filtered and easy to consume output.

-PS: If you are researching in wireless charging domain and looking for solutions to problems like (but not limited to) those mentioned below, then do reach out to us.
+PS: If you are researching in the wireless charging domain and looking for solutions to problems like (but not limited to) those mentioned below, then do reach out to us using the below form.
 We could be of great help.

 - How to reduce the size of wireless chargers?

 - How to increase distance for wireless charging without affecting living beings with radiation?